 The New Bolton Center team used a unique CT scanner from Neuroligica to evaluate Bette before surgery.
 Now in a month-long test period at New Bolton Center, the “computed tomography” scanner enables diagnostic evaluation of animals that previously could not be accomplished.

 The scanner provides three-dimensional computer images, which were important in this case, Dr. Fecteau said.
 In fact, the scans made it possible to avoid opening the pig’s abdomen to assess the extent of her injuries.

 “It was really, really informative,” Dr. Fecteau said.
 “We could see from the scan that there was no internal damage.”

-Usually the veterinarians would have used radiographs, which provide a two-dimensional image, but would not have allowed them to investigate fully how far the arrow penetrated the internal organs.
+Usually the veterinarians would have used radiographs, which provide two-dimensional images, but would not have allowed them to investigate fully how far the arrow penetrated the internal organs.

 Tissue was protruding from the hole on the pig’s left side, Dr. Fecteau said, but the CT scan showed there was no sign of perforation of the stomach or intestine.
 As a result, she was able to simply ligate and remove the protruding tissue, and repair that wound.

-The CT scan showed where the arrow was lodged in the upper part of the chest, and made clear that the area did not puncture a lung, and that there was no internal bleeding.
+The CT scan showed where the arrowhead was lodged in the upper part of the right chest, near the spine.
+It was clear, however, that the arrowhead did not puncture a lung, and that there was no internal bleeding.

 “The scan showed the exact location of the arrow,” Dr. Fecteau said.
 “We could see the arrow had fractured the very top of a thoracic vertebra, but the spine itself was intact.”